-To subscribe to the Cinema & Media Studies Undergraduate Listhost, please email the Department Coordinator.
+To subscribe to the Cinema & Media Studies Undergraduate Listhost, please email the CMS office.

 The minor in Cinema and Media Studies requires the completion of six classes:

 History of International Cinema I and II (CMST 28500 and CMST 28600);

 and three classes at the 20000 level or above.